stormid/scaffold/docs/javascript.md

 # JavaScript

-## 3 output files
+## 3 files

-There are three entry points files for Webpack that create three corresponding transpiled JavaScript files
+There are three entry points files for Webpack that create three corresponding transpiled and compiled JavaScript files of the same name.
-1. Main `src/js/modules/main.js` initialises all other modules in the app.
+1. Index `src/js/index.js` initialises all other modules in the app.
 2. Polyfills `src/js/modules/polyfills.js` contains polyfills for older browsers.
 3. Head `src/js/head.js` contains the Application Insights script

-### Main
+### Index
-The main script imports an array of functions from the `src/js/index.js` file that comprise the initialisation stack of the app.
-By default the array of initialisation functions executes run in parallel (as much as the single-threaded nature of JavaScript allows), so you cannot rely on the execution order of separate modules without changing the promisified initialisation.
+The index script is the main script in the application.
+All other modules (that are not polyfills or Application Insights, see below) are imported and intiialised in this script.

 ### Polyfills
 Polyfills add features to browsers that do not support them.
 Internet Explorer 11 is the main polyfill target in Storm's browser support list.

 window.Promise, Object.assign, and window.Fetch are the unsupported language features used most commonly in Storm's frontend codebases.
 Responsive images are also polyfilled where required.

-ESM JavaScript syntax (e.g. arrow functions, const/let, async/await) that is unsupported in Internet Explorer 11 (and other older browsers) is used for authoring JavaScript in the scaffold.
-It is transpiled by Webpack and Babel to ES5 during the build so all browsers in our support list understandd it.

 The built polyfills file is imported into a scaffolded app via a script tag with the nomodule attribute, so only browsers that do not understand the attribute (https://caniuse.com/?search=nomodule) load it.